icai-imat-deep-learning/deep-learning/projects/p1/README.md

 ### Train step (Inspection)

 This is the training step for each epoch.
-It should traing the paremeters, compute the average loss and accuracy and log them into tensorboard.
+It should train the paremeters, compute the average loss and accuracy and log them into tensorboard.

 ### Validation step (Inspection)